 Correlation helps to identify the pattern of change between two variables.
 It has two properties – strength and direction.
-It is a common statistics concept which can be easily represented in excel using a scatter plot and trend line.
+It is a common statistics concept which can be easily represented in Excel using a scatter chart and a trend line.

 Direction of Correlation

 If the correlation coefficient is positive, it shows a direct proportional relation between the variables and an upward slope of the correlation graph.

 If variable 1 increases, variable 2 will also increase – and vice versa.